A Word from the President

 At a programmatic level, we will continue our work on knowledge as a service, especially in the areas of GLAM and Education.
 For GLAM in particular, we will keep our focus on continuity and diversity while collaborating, expanding and sharing our knowledge.
 Lifelong learning and digital tools will remain a focus, as well as continued alignment between all of our strategic directions.
 We will also further promote knowledge equity, particularly as it relates to gender, disability and racial diversity, both in our community and in the content of our projects.
 Cross-chapter collaboration will remain a priority to co-organise activities and cross-promote events.

 In terms of communications and outreach, we will develop a content calendar for social media, strengthen our relationships with the press and further refine our website.
 For fundraising, we will draw on feedback from donors and lessons learned during 2020’s fundraising campaigns to improve our approach going forward, as well as look into new and better-suited tools for email marketing.
 We are also refining our outreach messaging as an organisation.

 Last, we will continue discussions with like-minded organisations, both with those with whom we have existing relationships and with potential new partners.
 A particular focus will be around climate change and the crossroads of environmental and digital issues.
 Regardless of the topic of focus, these partnerships allow us to combine our goals with those of other organisations, helping maximise our reach and impact and connect with new audiences and potential authors and contributors.

 Support Free Knowledge!

 Join us in supporting access to free and unbiased knowledge.
 Besides being an active member in Wikimedia CH, or a contributor to Wikipedia and its sister projects, you can give tax-deductible financial support.
-Wikimedia CH is an independent nonprofit.
-Your donations directly support some of the most popular collaboratively-edited reference projects in the world.
+Wikimedia CH is an independent non-profit.
+Your donations directly support some of the most popular collaborative reference projects in the world.